 Not knowing your portfolio, its value, size, occupancy, planned maintenance, lease contracts, service suppliers, SLA’s, etc. brings an enormous risk in terms of costs, compliance, and business continuity.
 An IWMS gives you transparency in all relevant aspects by creating a standardized and structured data repository for all your processes.
-You know the exact amount of space available for future growth, the floor areas for contracting the cleaning, the expiration of lease contracts, and when the next maintenance needs to be executed.
+You know the exact amount of space available for future growth, the floor areas for contracting the cleaning, the expiration of lease contracts, and when the next maintenance order needs to be executed.
 With this type of management information, you are back in control.

-Facilities, office spaces, meeting rooms, and workplaces seem to be well utilized, however practice shows that their occupancy is on average just between 50% and 60%.
+Facilities, office spaces, meeting rooms, and workplaces already seem to be well utilized, however practice shows that their occupancy is on average just between 50% and 60%.
 An IWMS offers you the tools to measure and analyze your utilization and increase the effective use and value for your organization.
 This even allows you to eliminate underperforming facilities and spaces or change their functions.
 As an IWMS supports your business processes, you can easily analyze the performance of these processes and ultimately improve efficiency and quality of output.
-This type of system helps you identify bottlenecks, inefficiencies, excessive time spent, exceeding budgets or any other parameter that impacts your business.
+This type of system helps you identify bottlenecks, inefficiencies, excessively spent time, exceeding budgets or any other parameter that impacts your business.
 IWMS allows you to continuously improve and benchmark these processes to achieve maximized efficiency and customer satisfaction.

 3. Proven compliance

 In today’s society, legal issues are having a bigger impact on real estate and facility management.
 Health & safety, maintenance, security, sustainability, and IFRS and FASB lease accounting are just a few examples of areas with an increasing need for compliant processes and reporting.
 Structured administration and documentation needs to be in place to prove compliance in case of any audit or other incident.
 An IWMS ensures compliance, protecting you from any legal consequences.